 Analysis of Algorithm

 In this article, I am going to discuss the Analysis of Algorithm in Data Structure as well as why it is important to Analysis the Algorithm.
-Please read our previous article where we gave a brief introduction to Data Structure and Algorithm.
+Please read our previous article where we gave a brief introduction to the Algorithm.
 At the end of this article, you will understand the following pointers in detail.

 - Why Analysis of Algorithm?